digiscot/digiscot-website/pages/participation/digital-champions-training.md

 >*“Helping others to learn and use the internet for their own benefit is enormously satisfying and gives me a real boost.”*

 We can tailor our training topics where possible to best meet the needs of you and your clients.
 This could include topics such as accessibility, gaining employment, financial inclusion, health and wellbeing and communicating with friends and family.

+### Getting involved in our Digital Champions Training

 Our Digital Champions Training is aimed at third sector organisations who can commit to supporting their frontline staff and volunteers to become Digital Champions.
 This includes time for ongoing training and development and support to enable Digital Champion activities with clients.
 If this sounds like your organisation then we’d really like to hear from you!
 Ideally, this would be from a member of staff who has an overview of resourcing such as a Manager or Team Coordinator and can play a key role in working with us to create your organisations Digital Champions.